 Melba B. Goff Matthews bs’31

-Melba graduated from Cypress High School with classmates including future Utah Governor Cal Rampton JD’39, who also attended her 90th birthday party.
+Melba graduated from LDS High School and later was the librarian at Cyprus High in Magna, including when future governor Norm Bangerter ex'60 was a student.
+Both Bangerter and Utah Governor Cal Rampton JD’39, one a Democrat and one a Republican, would later attend her 90th birthday party.
 Melba received a bachelor’s degree from the U in health and physical education, along with a teaching certificate.
-She also ran track and was a member of the U’s Greek dance group, Orchesis (featured in the large image at top here).
-As an adult, she worked as a librarian.
+She also ran track and was a member of the U’s modern dance group Orchesis (featured in the large image at top here).
 One of her best memories about her time at the U, according to her granddaughter Jill, was dancing on the stage at Kingsbury Hall for its grand opening in May 1930.
-Her daughter, Connie Jo, and great-granddaughter, Hannah, also have performed on that stage.
+Her daughter Connie Jo and great-granddaughter Hannah also have performed on that stage.

 Connie Jo Matthews Hepworth-Woolston BA’58 MA’77